-- The Master Capital Plan can be addressed in one of following ways: - Budget \$166.6M per year for the next five years in operating expenses (this would mean cutting 34% of operating expenses district-wide; one comprehensive high school costs \$20M/yr) - Use unassigned fund balance (\$64M) and budget \$153.8 per year for the next five years (31% cuts) - Pass a \$35M/year MLO (tax increase) and budget \$118.8 per year or the next five years (24% cuts) - Pass a series of bonds (debt) to address the next 10 years - The only way the district becomes self-sustaining is by having a debt plan that can keep the mill rate flat (within reason) and continue to take out debt to invest in assets over time. - This would involve passing bonds on a regular basis (in alignment with the Master Capital Plan), thus moving the debt redemption tax rate (over time) to about where it was in 1994, assuming modest Assessed Valuation (AV) growth.
+- The Master Capital Plan can be addressed in one of following ways: - Reduce the district's operating expenses by 34% for the next 5 years, causing extreme negative consequences for the educational experience and opportunities for students. - Use unassigned fund balance (\$64M) and reduce the district's operating expenses by 31%. - o Pass a series of bonds (debt) to address the next 10 years - Note: once the backlog is resolved, a \$35M/year maintenance MLO is an option to cover capital investment into the future (bonds would still be required to cover other capital needs such as new construction, improvements, etc.) - The district becomes self-sustaining is by having a debt plan that can keep the mill rate flat (within reason) and continue to take out debt to invest in assets over time. - This would involve passing bonds on a regular basis (in alignment with the Master Capital Plan), thus moving the debt redemption tax rate (over time) to about where it was in 1994, assuming modest Assessed Valuation (AV) growth.